apache/metron/metron-platform/metron-common/README.md

     * address - The string to test
   * Returns: True if the string is a valid email address and false if otherwise.
 * `IS_EMPTY`
-  * Description: Returns true if string or collection is empty and false if otherwise.
+  * Description: Returns true if string or collection is empty or null and false if otherwise.
   * Input:
     * input - Object of string or collection type (for example, list)
-  * Returns: True if the string or collection is empty and false otherwise.
+  * Returns: True if the string or collection is empty or null and false if otherwise.
 * `IS_INTEGER`
   * Description: Determines whether or not an object is an integer.
   * Input: